NEWS VIDEO + ARTICLE:

 In Alzheimer’s, patients are often unable to remember recent experiences.
-A new M.I.T. study with mice suggests those memories are still stored in the brain — they just can’t be easily accessed.
+An M.I.T. study with mice suggests those memories are still stored in the brain — they just can’t be easily accessed.
 This raises the potential to reverse some memory loss in early-stage Alzheimer’s.
 Learn how.

 Massacheussettes Institute of Technology (MIT) neuroscientists report in Nature that mice in the early stages of Alzheimer’s can form new memories just as well as normal mice but cannot recall them a few days later.